-Have other collaborative arrangement(s) (Please describe.)

-- No relationship - d.
+Conduct joint planning activities Combine resources Have other collaborative arrangement(s) ( Please describe .)
+The Department of Health is part of the Tobacco Prevention Advisory Committee lead by MHAASA. ☐ No relationship d.
 Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?

-Yes X No (if no, go to Question 5)

-- e.
-If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).

-- f.
-Has the responsible agency changed since last year's Annual Synar Report?
+Yes No (if no, go to Question 5) e.
+If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)). f.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No g.

-- g.
 Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies:

-- Are the same

-- Have a formal written memorandum of agreement

-- Have an informal partnership

-- Conduct joint planning activities
+The two agencies: Are the same ☐ Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe.) ☐ No relationship h.

-- Combine resources

-- Have other collaborative arrangement(s) (Please describe.)

-- No relationship

-- h.
 Does the state use data from the FDA enforcement inspections for Synar survey reporting?

-- Yes No
+Yes No